Developing a Robust Funding Strategy

 • State health or mental health programs: Contact your state health department for information on relevant budget allocations, especially for digital mental health products.

-• Others: Other state agencies or the governor’s office may have available grants.
+• Others: Other state agencies or the governor’s office may also have information about available grants.

 Medicaid (Healthcare) Reimbursement